 The cloth I use is pretty old and stiff, adding to its grippiness.
-New pieces of cloth might be too slippery so try to find one that’s a little bit weathered.back to menu ↑
+New pieces of cloth might be too slippery so try to find one that’s a little bit weathered.

-If you have a pair of rubber gloves, simply wear them to get a better grip on your tank.
-This works like a charm and I know a lot of vapers who’ve purchased a pair of rubber gloves simply to unscrew stuck tanks.
+If you have a pair of rubber gloves, wear them to get a better grip on your tank.
+This works like a charm, and I know a lot of vapers who’ve purchased a pair of rubber gloves simply to unscrew stuck tanks.

-Garden gloves work, but it fits hands a bit loose, lessening the stability of your grip.
-Surgical gloves are better, but are thin, making them easier to break.
-Try one or the other and see what works for you.back to menu ↑
+Garden gloves work but are a looser fit, lessening the stability of your grip.
+Surgical gloves are better but are thin, making them easier to break.
+Try one or the other and see what works for you.

-When I’m out and about and I have to take my tank off the mod and find it stuck, obviously I won’t have a piece of cloth or rubber gloves to use.
+When I’m out and about and find my tank jammed, obviously, I won’t have a piece of cloth or rubber gloves to use.

-In these situation, I use the old tap trick.
-You know how mothers open stuck bottle lids by tapping the cap on the edge of a table or counter?
+In this situation, I use the old tap trick.
+Do you know how mothers open stuck bottle lids by tapping the cap on the edge of a table or counter?

 However, be careful where you tap the tank.
 Be careful not to hit the glass tube or tap it too hard.
 We’re trying to fix a problem, not cause a new one.
-This isn’t a very effective method, but it does work sometimes in a pinch.back to menu ↑
+This isn’t a very effective method, but it sometimes works in a pinch.

-If you can’t get a piece of cloth to grip your tank properly, and you can’t source a pair of rubber gloves, rubber bands can work.
+If you can’t get a piece of cloth to grip your tank properly and can’t source a pair of rubber gloves, rubber bands can work.

-Get a piece of rubber band, wrap it around your tank tightly and securely, then twist it open bare handed.
+Get a piece of a rubber band, wrap it around your tank tightly and securely, and then twist it open barehanded.

 The added grip is usually enough to unstuck your tank.
 Simple but effective.

-For your reference, here is a video how to do the Rubber Band Wrap method:
+For your reference, here is a video on how to do the Rubber Band Wrap method:

 For seriously stuck tanks, where the above methods don’t work, you might want to whip out a can of WD-40.

-Spray a bit between the mod and tank to help clean off the dried ejuice that usually causes your tank to get stuck.
+Spray between the mod and tank to help clean off the dried e-juice that usually causes your tank to get stuck.

-Leave it on for a few minutes, dry it off with a clean piece of cloth, then try the above methods again.
+Leave it on for a few minutes, dry it off with a clean cloth, and then try the above methods again.
 It just might work this time around.

-Stuck tanks can be very infuriating and even advanced vapers shudder at the thought.
-The solutions are simple really, but just like getting a sliver of wood get stuck under your skin, it may be easy to deal with, but it can be irritating as heck.
+Stuck vape tanks can be very infuriating, and even advanced vapers shudder at the thought.
+The solutions are simple, but just like getting a sliver of wood stuck under your skin, it may be easy to deal with, but it can be irritating.

 To prevent stuck tanks, make sure you don’t screw it on too tight, and you clean your mod and tank at least every week.
-Clean the part in between the mod and tank to be sure no ejuice gets stuck and dried.
+Clean the part between the mod and tank to ensure no e-juice gets stuck and dried.
 After all, an ounce of prevention is worth 10mls of cure.